datacarpentry/image-processing/_episodes/08-contours.md

 Contours, on the other hand, are not necessarily part of an image, unless we choose to draw them (as we did for the contour image above).
-Rather, contours are *abstract collections of points* corresponding to the shapes of the objects in the image.
+Rather, contours are *abstract collections of points and / or line segments* corresponding to the shapes of the objects in the image.
 Thus, they can be manipulated by our programs; we can count the number of contours, use them to categorize the shapes in the object, use them to crop objects from an image, and more.
 So, let us see how to find contours in an image, and use the contours to determine the number of objects in the image.

 ## Using contours to count objects